adityajain15/cincityApp/post.md

 movies together based on user ratings.
 This visualization will give us a glimpse into a community of cinephiles.

-# The Dataset
+# MUBI

-MUBI is an online service that integrates a subscription video-on-demand service with a massive database.
-The service has a truly diverse selection of content from underground cult classics to Tarantino blockbusters that attracts cinephiles from all over the world.
+MUBI is a streaming service similar to Netflix, but with a focus on arthouse, international and cult movies.
 Its 8 million users have collectively rated and reviewed thousands of movies present in its database.

-Once we obtain a dataset of movie ratings from this community, we'd like to create the visualization that we desire but before we can do that we face a challenge&#8212How does one visually represent the relationship between thousands of users and the thousands of movies that they have rated?
-Lets take a look at a technique called t-SNE that can help us solve this problem.
+Given this dataset, how can we visualize the relationship between these users and the movies that they have rated?
+Let's take a look at a technique called t-SNE that can help us solve this problem.

 # Introduction to t-SNEs